Bluff 3-Bet

 When to pick spots for bluff 3-bets

-Choose spots where the opener’s range is wide or they fold to aggression often.
-Best spots:
+Pick spots where the opener’s range is wide or they fold to aggression often.

-1. Late-position openers (button/cutoff) - they open wide and look vulnerable to pressure.
+1. Late-position openers (button/cutoff): they open wide and don’t love defending against pressure.

 Hands to use as bluff 3-bets

 • Blocker hands: offsuit A2-A5 and small suited aces.
-They reduce the chances opponents hold strong A-x hands.
+The ace removes a chunk of villain’s AA and AK combos.
 (A blocker is a card that makes certain opponent holdings less likely.)

 Balancing bluffs with value 3-bets

-Mix bluffs with value 3-bets so opponents cannot exploit you easily.
-Use a simple value base such as JJ+ and AQ+ to anchor your 3-bet range.
-When your range includes both bluffs and value hands, opponents must give you credit more often.
-Adjust the mix by table tendencies: tighten value-heavy 3-bets versus frequent 4-betters and add bluffs versus frequent folders.
+Mix bluffs with value 3-bets so opponents can’t fold you off the bluffs.
+A simple value base like JJ+ and AQ+ anchors the range.
+When your 3-bets show up as both value and bluff, villain has to give you credit more often.
+Tighten value-heavy 3-bets against frequent 4-bettors.
+Add more bluffs against frequent folders.

-Identify villains (opponents) who fold to 3-bets - they are prime bluff targets.
-Tighten or abandon bluff 3-bets against players who call large 3-bets or 4-bet light.
-Use table history: a player who folded the cutoff to button 3-bets will likely fold to you too.
-Don’t bluff on autopilot; change frequencies based on recent behavior and stack dynamics.
+Identify villains who fold to 3-bets.
+They’re the targets.
+Cut bluffs against players who call 3-bets large or 4-bet light.
+Use table history: a player who folded the cutoff to button 3-bets will likely fold to yours too.
+Don’t bluff on autopilot; recalibrate based on recent behavior and stack dynamics.

 Execution and expected outcomes